 Beginning with the Medicaid SPRY 2014 Medicaid DSH Report, CMS required DHS to utilize the Medicare Cost Report as the basis of the Medicaid DSH Report.
 DHS utilizes the PA Medicaid Cost Report for hospitals that are not required to file a Medicare Cost Report.
-If these hospitals wish to amend their PA Medicaid Cost Report, the hospital may send an email clearly noting all the requested changes to RA-pwdshpymt@pa.gov, Subject: "[Hospital Name] SFY 2017-2018 PA Medicaid Cost Report Change Request".
+If these hospitals wish to amend their PA Medicaid Cost Report, the hospital may send an email clearly noting all the requested changes to RA-pwdshpymt@pa.gov, Subject: "[Hospital Name] SFY 2018-2019 PA Medicaid Cost Report Change Request".
+DHS will review the request and contact the hospital to discuss incorporating the request through the iPACRS system.